Dasharo/docs/docs/unified/novacustom/firmware-update.md

 firmware update.
 The update process may be different, depending on which firmware version is currently installed on your device.

+This process can be performed using the Dasharo Tools Suite available in the Dasharo Pro Package (formerly Dasharo Entry Subscription) instead.
+For instructions on how to use the DTS instead check

+This process can be performed using the Dasharo Tools Suite included in the Dasharo Pro Package subscription (formerly Dasharo Entry Subscription) instead.
+For instructions on how to use the DTS see the [DTS documentation](../../dasharo-tools-suite/documentation.md#firmware-update)

 Your firmware version can be checked by entering the [Dasharo Setup Menu](/dasharo-menu-docs/overview/#dasharo-menu-guides) using the ++f2++ key while booting.